xaya/xaya_docs/games.md

   1,000 CHI are sent to the company address Cxyz, **then** the player gets a diamond sword for her avatar in the game state.

-Note that there exists a second possibility for trading in games:  As the in-game account and ownership of items are associated with a player's `p/` name, the whole name can be traded for CHI outside of the game state (potentially using atomic name trading).
-To transfer only some of a player's assets, a temporary name can be created, then selected in-game assets transferred to it in the game state, and then that temporary name can be traded.
+Note that there exists a second possibility for trading in games:
-Both options for trading
+[Atomic name updates](trading.md) can be used to couple game moves (e.g. an explicit command to transfer an item) with payments in CHI.
-are viable, and can be used depending on the particular circumstances.
+This is particularly useful for market places between players themselves, rather than payments to a game developer.

 ## Processing Backwards in Time <a name="undoing"></a>